nonjk2/nonjk2.github.io/_featured_categories/frontend.md

 ---
 # Featured tags need to have either the `list` or `grid` layout (PRO only).
-layout: grid
+layout: list

 # The title of the tag's page.
-title: Example
+title: 이론정리

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
+type : category
-slug: example
+slug: Frontend
 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  This is a featured category, which have their own page.
-  Check out `_featured_tags/example.md` to learn how to create your own.
+ 정리.

 # (Optional) You can disable grouping posts by date.
 no_groups: true